harryduong99/video-sharing-frontend/README.md

 # Running the Application
 ## Start the app
-After the installation and configuration step, now we are ready to spinning up the frontend.
+After the installation and configuration step, now we are ready to spin up the frontend.

 Run from your cmd: `npm run dev`

 ## Testing
 There are still a lot of places that can be added Unit test.
 Due to a personal urgent issue of the author for the last few days, the frontend was assembled quickly without making it look fancy and well tests prepared.

-Beside Unit tests, End to end test is also supported (Playwright).
+Beside Unit tests, End to end tests are also supported (Playwright).
 This end-to-end test's goal is to verify the main flows, reduce 'flow-broken' issues as well as reduce time for the manual test step later in the software-delivery process.

 1. Run the Unit tests: `npm run test`
 2. Run the E2E tests: `npm run test:e2e`. can set the `headless` option in `playwright.config.ts` to see the test run in browser.